 Our Guiding Principles

-Spinal Muscular Atrophy (SMA) is a complex and rare neuromuscular condition which affects each individual and family differently.
-Some face the distress of early bereavement; others face the challenge of disability and obtaining the right support, care and opportunities to enable them to live long and fulfilling lives.
-We will always be respectful of each person’s individual needs and choices.
-Additionally, the development of new treatments is creating new opportunities and challenges for the SMA community.
+Spinal Muscular Atrophy (SMA) is a complex and rare neuromuscular condition that affects each individual and their family differently.
+We will always be respectful of each person’s needs and choices.
+All face the challenge of disability and obtaining the right support, care and opportunities to enable them to live long and fulfilling lives; some face the distress of early bereavement.

-- families and individuals with personalised information, emotional and practical support, and opportunities to have contact with others affected by the condition
+- families and individuals – personalised information about SMA; emotional and practical support; advocacy for services and access to care and drug treatments; opportunities to have contact with others affected by the condition

-- health, education and social care professionals with information about SMA, and work with them to support families and individuals
+- health, education and social care professionals – information about SMA; working with them to support families and individuals

-- the SMA community with up to date information about developments in research, drug treatments, support and disability services, consultations and campaigns
+- the SMA Community - up-to-date information about developments in research, drug treatments, support and disability services, consultations and campaigns

 - equipment and adaptations

-- improve the lives of people affected by SMA
+- Improvements in the clinical care and management of people affected by SMA